oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Embedding Disclosure Digests in SD-JWTs {#embedding_disclosure_digests}

-For selectively disclosable claims, the digests of the Disclosures are embedded into the SD-JWT instead of the claims themselves.
+For selectively disclosable claims, the digests of the Disclosures are embedded into the Issuer-signed JWT instead of the claims themselves.
 The precise way of embedding depends on whether a claim is an object property (key-value pair) or an array element.

  * For a claim that is an object property, the Issuer embeds a Disclosure as described in (#embedding_object_properties).
 * For a claim that is an array element, the Issuer creates a Disclosure as described in (#embedding_array_elements).